openhab/openhab-addons/addons/binding/org.openhab.binding.innogysmarthome/README.md

 * [SmartHome Austria authorization page](https://api.services-smarthome.de/AUTH/authorize?response_type=code&client_id=24635749&redirect_uri=https%3A%2F%2Fwww.openhab.org%2Foauth%2Finnogy%2Fsmarthome-austria.html&scope&lang=de-DE)
 * [Start SmartHome authorization page](https://api.services-smarthome.de/AUTH/authorize?response_type=code&client_id=24635750&redirect_uri=https%3A%2F%2Fwww.openhab.org%2Foauth%2Finnogy%2Fstart-smarthome.html&scope&lang=de-DE)

-You will be redirected to openhab.org and the the auth-code will be displayed.
+You will be redirected to openhab.org and the auth-code will be displayed.
 Copy and paste it into your SHC configuration and you are done.

 The binding then requests the access and refresh tokens and saves them in the SHC configuration.